Thomas Bach

-Thomas Bach (born 29 December 1953) is a German lawyer, former foil fencer, and Olympic gold medalist.
-He served as the ninth president of the International Olympic Committee from 2013 to 2025.
-He was the first ever Olympic champion to be elected to that position.
+Thomas Bach (born 29 December 1953) is a German lawyer, sports administrator, and former foil fencer.
+He served as the ninth president of the International Olympic Committee, from 2013 to 2025.
+He was the first Olympic champion to be elected to that position, having won gold in the 1976 men's team foil.
 Since 2025, he has served as Honorary President of the International Olympic Committee.
 Bach is also a former German individual foil champion as well as a team world champion, and former member of the German Olympic Sports Confederation's executive board.

 Early life and education

 Bach was born in Würzburg.
 He grew up in Tauberbischofsheim, where he lived with his parents until 1977.
 Bach earned a doctor of law (Dr. iur. utr.) degree in 1983 at the University of Würzburg.
 In addition to his native German, he speaks fluent French, English and Spanish.

 Fencing career

 Bach is a former foil fencer, who competed for West Germany.
 In 1971, at 17 years of age, he won the German national junior foil championship, and a bronze medal at the Junior World Fencing Championships in Chicago, Illinois.

 At the World Fencing Championships he also won a team silver medal in 1973 in Gothenburg, Sweden, a team gold medal in 1977 in Buenos Aires, Argentina, and a team bronze medal in 1979 in Melbourne, Australia.
 Bach completed his last competitive international match on 26 October 1980 in Shanghai.

 He won a foil team gold medal at the 1976 Summer Olympics in Montreal, Canada.
 On 11 November 2017, Bach was formally granted the use of the post-nominal letters "OLY".

 Nationally, Bach won the 1977 and 1978 German Individual Foil Championships.
 He also won the 1978 European Cup of Champions of foil teams.